 As this equation shows new data points (customers) tend to sit around crowded tables and eat the food served on that table (in other words, customers are social).
 However, sometimes, a customer initiates a new table (e.g. cluster) and orders new food.
+This metaphor illustrates a generative model for mixture modeling problem; where each component corresponds to a table and the food served at each table corresponds to the parameters of that component.
+CRF shows how data can be generated in a Dirichlet Process Mixture model.